 Hint: The milk stuff is what causes inflammation and other problems you don’t want.

-This amazing article by the folks over at Whole9 give detailed background about butter as well as provide a tutorial on how to clarify butter towards the end of the article.
+This amazing article by the folks over at Whole9 gives detailed background about butter as well as provide a tutorial on how to clarify butter towards the end of the article.

 On a Paleo type regimen, ghee is best used as a replacement for butter.
 Therefore, you can add ghee to a pan before you cook your eggs, add some over your steamed vegetables, or conservatively added to your baked sweet potato.